SEI-SEA-1-25/express-project-organizer/readme.md

 ```

 Note that these are two possible queries you can perform, so there are others that you'll want to test.
 Make sure you can have multiple projects associated with a given category, and also multiple categories associated with a given project.

+Since both category and project belongsToMany, all of the [sequelize helper](https://sequelize.org/master/manual/assocs.html#-code-foo-hasmany-bar---code-) methods for associations are availible to both.

 #### Part 3: Plan your **RESTful** API